ugr-sail/sinergym/docs/source/pages/environments.rst

   `variables <https://github.com/ugr-sail/sinergym/tree/main/sinergym/data/variables>`__
   folder of the project (*RDD* file).

+  .. note:: In case a new observation variable is added to the default ones for an environment, care must be
+            taken in case normalization is to be done.
+This is because you have to update the dictionary of ranges of values available in `constants.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/constants.py>`__ as discussed in issue `#249 <https://github.com/ugr-sail/sinergym/issues/249>`__.
+You can use the range_getter function of `common.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/common.py>`__ to get these ranges automatically from a experiment output folder.

 - **observation_space**: Definition of the observation space following the **OpenAI gym standard**.
   This space is used to represent all the observations variables that we have previously defined.
 Remember that the **year, month, day and hour** are added by *Sinergym* later,